 A Message from SPPD Dean Jack H. Knott

-The SPPD Making the News section captures only a few examples of the many SPPD faculty contributions to current issues and public debates in the media, and we’ve included a link to the full media listing.
+The SPPD Making the News section captures but a few examples of the many SPPD faculty contributions to current issues and public debates in the media, and we’ve included a link to our full media listing.

 Jack H. Knott

 C. Erwin and Ione L. Piper Dean and Professor

 USC School of Policy, Planning, and Development